Indeximal/minirust-contrib-fork/spec/mem/pointer.md

     pub unpin: bool,
 }

+// TODO(UnsizedTypes): This will need to be a `LayoutStrategy` / `SizeAndAlignStrategy`.
-/// Describes how the size of the value can be determined.
+/// Describes how the size of the value can be determined. pub enum SizeStrategy {
-// This will need to be a `LayoutStrategy` / `SizeAndAlignStrategy`. pub enum SizeStrategy {
     /// The type is statically `Sized`.
     Sized(Size),
     /// The type contains zero or more elements of the inner size.
     Slice(Size),
-    /// The size of the type must be looked up in the VTable of wide pointer.
+    /// The size of the type must be looked up in the VTable of a wide pointer.
-    ///
-    /// (In a way this defines the "type" of the pointee as a trait object,
-    /// there is no actual `Type` with this strategy).
     TraitObject,
 }